Guilherme010101/iModBot2/1_Tutorials/Readme.md

-# Activities
+# Tutorials

-Activities and their solutions are provided.
-These are divided into two categories:
-- Activities for ArduBlock;
-- Activities for Arduino IDE.

-Tutorials for each activity are available at [1_Tutorials](https://github.com/Guilherme010101/iModBot2/tree/master/1_Tutorials)
+Tutorials for ArduBlock contain educational content for block programming.

+The tutorials for Arduino IDE contain educational content for C/C++ programming.

+Activities are provided for each tutorial, they can be found in [2_Activities](https://github.com/ipleiria-robotics/iModBot/tree/master/2_Activities).